jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

 how to activate a virtual environment
 ############################################################################################

-Make sure you are in the folder/directory that contains the `virtual environment`_ for example ``magic``, and type the following in the terminal
+Make sure you are in the folder/directory that contains the `virtual environment`_ for example ``magic``, and type this in the terminal

 .. code-block:: shell